Heartland Recreational Vehicles

 Heartland RVs is an American manufacturer of recreational vehicles located in Elkhart, Indiana.
 Founded by former Damon Corp.
 CEO Brian Brady in 2003, it was purchased and became a subsidiary of Thor Industries in 2010.

 History

 Heartland RV was founded in December 2003 by a group of RV industry veterans led by Brian Brady, formerly President and CEO of Damon Corp.
 The company started production in March 2004 with a 5th wheel under the Landmark brand name which was introduced in December 2004 at the Louisville Show.
-Landmark was introduced with industry first features such as a Universal Docking Center (UDC), Texas-sized unobstructed pass through storage, and a patent pending front cap design for an 88 degree turn with a short box truck.
-The first Landmark floorplan was the Golden Gate model (a 36’ 3-slide unit).

-The founding partners that joined Brady were Tim Hoffman, VP of Sales; Douglas Lantz, VP Administration; John Rhymer, VP of Engineering; Scott Tuttle, VP of Marketing and Dealer Services.